syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to convert Excel worksheet to JSON with schema in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Convert%20Excel%20to%20JSON/Worksheet%20to%20JSON%20with%20Schema).

 ## Worksheet to JSON without schema

 The following code illustrates how to convert an Excel worksheet to the JSON file or file stream without schema.